zaterdag 26 december 2015

 Does it work?

-The antenna definitely works.
+The Cylinder Dipole definitely works.

 Because I had limited time on Sunday afternoon, I can not tell whether the antenna works better on the attic on 14 MHz.
 But I can tell you that it works.